BaharathBathula/cloud-data-sla-monitor/README.md

 - Combines data quality validation and SLA enforcement into a single automated system
 - Provides a reusable, cloud-agnostic architecture
 - Addresses a critical gap in modern data engineering workflows
 - This project provides a unified, dataset-centric reliability framework that combines automated data quality validation with explicit SLA enforcement (timeliness, completeness, availability).
-Many approaches treat quality checks and operational monitoring separately; this framework integrates both into a single auditable system designed to be reusable across modern cloud data stacks.
+Many approaches treat quality checks and operational monitoring separately; this framework integrates them into a single auditable system that is reusable across modern cloud data stacks.
 -
 ## Key Features
 - Dataset-Level SLA Enforcement